Elijah Impey: Life

+In 1775 Impey became embroiled in the legal processes surrounding Maharaja Nandakumar, an Indian notable who accused Hastings of corruption.
+After accusing Hastings, Nandakumar himself was accused of an instance of forgery from 1769.
+While the accusations against Nandakumar were advanced by his Indian enemies, and there is no evidence that they were in direct contact with Hastings, they were encouraged by one of Hastings's closest friends.
+Nandakumar was sentenced to death under the British statute that made forgery a capital crime.
+Impey refused to allow a reprieve or a stay of execution.
+He later justified his decision by stating that this would have undermined the authority of the court because the evidence of wrongdoing was so obvious.
+However, there were contemporary allegations that the execution was the result of a conspiracy by Hastings and Impey.
+Later, these allegations were repeated by historian Thomas Babington Macaulay in his essay on Hastings, which strengthened the popular perception of Impey as a partial judge.
+This theory has generally been discounted by later historians, although Impey's refusal to grant reprieve or stay of execution has been criticised.
+It was also not clear at the time that the British statute on forgery applied in India.

 In 1790 Impey was returned to Parliament as the member for New Romney constituency and spent the next seven years as an MP before retiring to Newick Park near Brighton.
 He died there in 1809 and was buried in the family vault at St Paul's, Hammersmith, London.
 With his wife he is commemorated in the church with a wall monument by Peter Rouw.
 He had married on 18 January 1768 Mary, daughter of Sir John Reade, 5th Baronet, of Shipton Court, Oxfordshire; they had five sons.

 In 1795 his application for a fellowship of the Royal Society was rejected.

 Legacy

 A portrait of Impey, by Johan Zoffany hangs in Kolkata High Court.
 Tilly Kettle, Thomas Lawrence and William Beechey also painted him.

 His wife, Mary Impey, is commemorated in the name of the Impeyan pheasant (Lophophorus impejanus).